piecioshka/test-es2015-proxy/README.md

 # test-es2015-proxy

-> :ledger: Testing ES2015 Proxy
+:ledger: Testing ES2015 Proxy

----
+## Story time

-Yesterday (2016-09-07) during beer [@RafaelSzefler](https://github.com/RafaelSzefler) said that JavaScript is bad, because when you try to access non-existing property you get `undefined` value, instead of an exception or error.
+Yesterday (2016-09-07) during beer with [@RafalSzefler](https://github.com/RafalSzefler), he said that JavaScript is bad, because when you try to access non-existing property you get `undefined` value, instead of an exception or error.